 Sofia preserves many valuable monuments to its long past and museums where the historical and cultural legacy is exposed.
 The city's most recognizable symbol is the Church Saint Alexander Nevsky, built in 1912 by a Russian architect.
 The remains from the Orthodoxy, the Banya Bashi Mosque and the synagogue which houses a museum, turn the capital into an incredible mosaic of Christian, Islamic and Jewish culture.

 Like every big city, Sofia has something for every taste.
 Despite the history, the culture and the religion, many other places can contribute to making the stay in the capital more pleasant.
 There is a multitude of discotheques, restaurants, bars, piano bars, folk clubs, outlets, spa complexes and many other kinds of entertainment.

 The city of Varna is situated in northeastern Bulgaria, on the Black Sea shore.
-Varna is the third largest city in Bulgaria and the largest one on the Black Sea shore with population of about 330.000 people.
-Because of its history and its economical and cultural significance during the centuries, it is often called the Sea capital of Bulgaria.
+Varna is the third largest city in Bulgaria and the largest one on the Black Sea shore with a population of about 330.000 people.
+Because of its history and its economic and cultural significance during the centuries, it is often called the Sea capital of Bulgaria.

 Varna is a modern city with a rich cultural calendar.
-With its modern port, railway connection and international airport providing connection with 35 states and more than 100 world cities, the city is one of the largest transport centers in Bulgaria.
+With its modern port, railway connection and international airport providing a connection with 35 states and more than 100 world cities, the city is one of the largest transport centers in Bulgaria.

 The strategic position of Varna on the map has turned the city into one of the largest settlements on the Black Sea shore since antiquity.
 The impressive collection of the Archaeological Museum includes the oldest golden treasure in the world found by now, dating back to six thousand years ago.
 The largest Roman bath on the Balkan Peninsula and fourth in size in Europe is another landmark of the city.